Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 Julian seemed embarrassed by that somehow, and scratched at something on the back of his head.
 "Oh…*geez."*

-Garr-avf issued a kind of reverse sniff. *"That’s* all you have to say?"
+Garr-avf issued a kind of reverse sniff. "*That’s* all you have to say?"

 "Where I’m from," Julian folded his tremendous arms in front of his chest and answered with a playfully odd sense of dignity, "That’s saying a lot."